onetruebob/bob-tech-blog/content/blog/multiple-calls-to-ionicplatform-ready/index.md

 ---
 title: Multiple Calls to $ionicPlatform.ready()
 date: "2015-07-12T20:01:00.000Z"
-description: "Creating a simple solution to an unexpected problem in Ionic"
+description: "Creating a simple solution to an unexpected problem in Ionic."
 ---

 I've recently been working in the Ionic framework for creating mobile apps.
 It's